LucasJG1994/Hack_Emulator/README.md

 ```

 # Important
 The emulator by itself only reads **.bin** files and thus requires an assembler to assemble the Hack Language to binary.
-That will be done on a separate project.
+You can get the Assembler from here https://github.com/LucasJG1994/Hack_Assembler.git